Alex Thomson's $7.7 million racing yacht damaged in collision

 Thomson has finished third and second on the last two editions of the grueling Vendee Globe but failed to finish in two previous versions because of boat damage.

-McDonald sailed for Great Britain in the 1988 Summer Olympics in Seoul, South Korea and has competed in seven versions of the Volvo Ocean Race, the premier crewed yacht race around the world.
+McDonald sailed for Great Britain in the 1988 Summer Olympics in Seoul, South Korea, and has competed in seven versions of the Volvo Ocean Race, the premier crewed yacht race around the world.

-Last year, Thomson was set to win the solo transatlantic Route du Rhum race from St. Malo, France to Guadeloupe but he slept through his alarm and hit an outlying reef near the finish on the Caribbean island.
+Last year, Thomson was set to win the solo transatlantic Route du Rhum race from St. Malo, France, to Guadeloupe but he slept through his alarm and hit an outlying reef near the finish on the Caribbean island.

 He was forced to switch on his engine to motor off the rocks, and though he crossed the line first he was subsequently handed a 24-hour penalty, costing him the title.